turingschool/full-circle/README.md

 #### User Authorization
 > Files that include Authorization
-- controller/concerns/authorize.rb
+> - controller/concerns/authorize.rb
-- app/controllers/api_controller.rb
+> - app/controllers/api_controller.rb
-- app/controllers/application_controller.rb
+> - app/controllers/application_controller.rb
+> - app/models/jw_token.rb

 Because this is a Rails-React app user Authorization happens in two places in two ways:

 1. When a user logs in via the homepage and a new session is created the user is authorized before rerouting to the correct dashboard.
 All users are defaulted to a student. **Rerouting and user checks can be found in authorize.rb**.

 2. Prior to a user entering a dashboard the user is converted to a JWT token **(found in application_controller.rb)** and stored in the dashboard as 'user'.
 This is then used for all calls to the API side of the app.
 The user token is sent in a header as `Authorization: Bearer <token>`.
 On the api side this comes in as `request.env['HTTP_AUTHORIZATION']` **(found in api_controller.rb)**.
-Once the token is decoded the user is then found from the database and scoping of the role can be achieved by calling user.<role>?.
+Once the token is decoded and parsed the user is then found from the database and scoping of the role can be achieved by calling user.<role>?.

 This is mostly unneeded in the sense that a User is already Authorized when they log in.
 However, it is needed in order to protect the API from 3rd party entry.
 When and if the API needs to be opened up basic protection now exists.